arash039/python-projects/inquisitor/Readme.md

 ```sh
 make run
 ```
-then enter the inquisitor container and run the command above:
+then enter the inquisitor container and run the command above.
+Use -v command for verbose mode if needed:
 ```sh
 make inquisitor
 ./inquisitor.py [SRC_IP] [SRC_MAC] [TARGET_IP] [TARGET_MAC]